kyngs/libby-gradle-plugin/README.md

 ### Declaring dependencies

-Instead of using the `compileOnly` configuration and then manually specifying the dependencies in the libby code, you can simply replace `compileOnly` with `libby`:
+Instead of using the `compileOnly` configuration, and then manually specifying the dependencies in the libby code, you can simply replace `compileOnly` with `libby`:

 ```groovy